-Has a spicy sweet taste and only unfolds its wonderful aroma while cooking.
+It has a spicy-sweet taste and only unfolds its wonderful aroma while cooking.
 It has calming spasms – and is expectorant.

-Woodruff has a calming effect and helps with sleep disorders, should be dosed sparingly, can cause headaches in overdose.
+Woodruff has a calming effect and helps with sleep disorders, it should be dosed sparingly, and can cause headaches in overdose.

 Tastes with all dishes you’d flavor with lemon juice.
 It has anti-virus and anti- bactericidal properties.
-Lemon balm tea is a nerve tonic and helps head and tooth-ache.
-The aromatic lemon balm is used raw and famous for uplifting our spirit.
+Lemon balm tea is a nerve tonic and helps head and toothache.
+The aromatic lemon balm is used raw and is famous for uplifting our spirit.

 HOW TO USE HEALTHY AROMATIC HERBS INSTEAD OF SALT

 Herbs in the kitchen: Medicinal herbs in food

 As you can see, many herbs have healing or health-promoting effects.
 Such herbs that can be used for medical purposes are considered to be medicinal plants.
 Many of the earlier very important considered medicinal herbs are today used as aromatic herbs in the kitchen.
 Former medicinal herbs now aromatize our meals, usually without the chef knowing what forces slumber in the herbs.

 Medicinal plants and herbs can be quite different parts of the plants.
 Often only leaves, flowers, fruit, roots, or seeds of different plants are called medicinal herbs.
 Here are some examples of medicinal plants and herbs: